-As this is a writing intensive course, you will be expected to write - A LOT.
-All postings are due at 11:55 P.M.
-Eastern Standard Time on Sunday following the posted assignment.
+All assignments/submissions, unless otherwise stated, are due at 11:55 P.M.
+Eastern Time on Sunday following the posted assignment.
 I will provide careful expectations for each assignment, and you are responsible for following directions.
 Your postings will closely resemble journal entries as you independently explore and learn about the material in this course.
 You will be expected to reflect and discuss elements as a critical thinker and show me what you have learned, thought about and considered; please make an effort to include a variety of responses.
 I will also be looking for curiosity, willingness to discover new things, engagement of others in class discussions, and a desire to write in a thorough and contemplative manner.